mku11/Salmon-AES-CTR/libs/projects/salmon-libs-gradle-android/README.md

 To build from the command line run:
 ./gradlew build -x test --rerun-tasks

-To build the release aar libs:
+To build the release aar libs which can be used for the VS project:
 ./gradlew assembleRelease -x test --rerun-tasks

 To publish the maven aar libs to a local directory: